jasingh127/casino/README.md

 (option 1) node app.js
 (this step will start the application app.js when testing locally)

-(option 2) ./node_modules/forever/bin/forever -a start app.js
+(option 2) On Mac/Linux, type ./node_modules/forever/bin/forever -a start app.js
 (this step will start the application app.js in deployment and monitor it continously.
 It will restart the app if it crashes.
 Check documentation at: https://github.com/foreverjs/forever.
 For example,
 - to start, type ./node_modules/forever/bin/forever -a start app.js
 - to stop, type ./node_modules/forever/bin/forever stop app.js
 - to list all running applications that forever is monitoring, type ./node_modules/forever/bin/forever list

+On Windows, type node node_modules/forever/bin/forever -a start app.js (i.e. preface forever command with node)

 -------------------------
 Architecture/Other Notes: